Wine Pairings for August

 Tomatoes + Rosé

-As always, the preparation is key to the wine pairing – is this one of those tomato sandwiches that went viral after the New York Times Magazine wrote about it?
+As always, preparation is key to the wine pairing – is this one of those tomato sandwiches that went viral after the New York Times Magazine wrote about it?
+Or is this a simple caprese salad?

-If this is the case, you need to balance the tomato’s naturally high acidity and sweetness, with a wine with equally bright acidity and fruit flavour.
+If this is the case, you need to balance the tomato’s naturally high acidity and sweetness with a wine with equally bright acidity and fruit flavour.
 A rosé, particularly from Provence, would highlight and compliment the simple tomato dish.

 Try this recipe: Tomato-Basil Sauce